livepeer/stream-tester/README.md

 If name of the file to stream is not specified, then default one - `official_test_source_2s_keys_24pfs.mp4` is used.
 It should be placed in the same directory as Stream Tester.
 Can be downloaded from [here](https://storage.googleapis.com/lp_testharness_assets/official_test_source_2s_keys_24pfs.mp4).

-All options can be put into config file and used like `./streamtester -config stream.cfg`
+All options can be put into config file and used like `./streamtester -config local.cfg`

 ### Load testing mode